-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION \$33,950 \$33.950
+PRIVATE INSTITUTION 36,950 36,950

 Tuition:

 PUBLIC INSTITUTION

 Tuition:

 In-district:

 In-state (out-of-district):

 Out-of-state:

-NONRESIDENT ALIEN: \$33,950 \$33,950
+NONRESIDENT ALIEN:

 Tuition:

-REQUIRED FEES: \$406 \$406
+REQUIRED FEES: 406 406

-¢10 7 00 ¢10,700

-ROOM AND BOARD: \$10,700 \$10,700
+ROOM AND BOARD: 11,445 11,445

-(on-campus) ¢5.250 ¢5.250
+(on-campus) 11,445 11,445

-ROOM ONLY: \$5,250 \$5,250
+ROOM ONLY: 5,550 5,550

-(on-campus) φ= 4=0
+(on-campus) 5,550 5,550

-BOARD ONLY: \$5,450 \$5,450
+BOARD ONLY: 5,895 5,895

-(on-campus meal plan)
+(on-campus meal plan) 5,075 5,075

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):